Plaster Repair Guide

 How Much Does It Cost to Repair Plaster?

-A wall skimming will cost anywhere between £150 and £800 depending on the labour rate, the size of your home and the state of the walls that require repairing.
-Now, a patch repair is a little cheaper, but you'll still pay anywhere from £70-£500 for patch repairs throughout your home.
+A wall skimming will cost more, depending on the labour rate, the size of your home and the state of the walls that require repairing.
+A patch repair, however, will be slightly less.

 Cost to Plaster a Room